homebysix/auto-update-magic/README.md

     ./jss_helper promote
     ```

-    <div style="border: 1px solid #ddd; background-color: #f5d0d2; padding: 10px; margin: 10px; font-size: 0.85em;">Note: If your JSS uses a self-signed certificate, you'll get errors that say `InsecureRequestWarning: Unverified HTTPS request is being made.` This is normal, but you should really invest in a proper SSL cert if this is your production JSS.</div>
+    :warning: Note: If your JSS uses a self-signed certificate, you'll get errors that say `InsecureRequestWarning: Unverified HTTPS request is being made.` This is normal, but you should really invest in a proper SSL cert if this is your production JSS.

 5. All the policies for which there is a newer package available will be listed.
 Type the number corresponding to your "Firefox" policy.

 6. Confirm that the `(CURRENT)` package is your previously-approved package, and the `(DEFAULT)` package is the one you just finished testing and is now approved.
 If so, press __Enter__.
 (To cancel, press Control-C.)

 Cool!
 Your Self Service policy has just been updated to use the new Firefox package.

 <a name="e5b"></a>